 In the early 1980’s Robert Levering, a journalist, and his writing partner Milt Moskowitz set out on a three-year tour to travel the United States.
 They interviewed employees across the country to find out what made for a really good work environment.
 They asked two questions: “What makes this a great place to work?” and “What would make this a better place to work?”
 Levering was skeptical that he could find more than a handful of employees who would talk in glowing terms about what made their companies “great.”

 Much to their surprise, Levering and Moskowitz uncovered scads of employees willing to talk; they had a lot of positive things to say about their companies.
 What resulted was the New York Times best-selling book, “The 100 Best Companies to Work for in America,” published in 1984.
-The book was the launching point for an annual tradition of creating the “Top 100” list, which Forbes magazine now produces in tandem with the Great Place to Work Institute (“GPTW”) which Levering co-founded in 1991.
+The book was the launching point for an annual tradition of creating the “Top 100” list, which Fortune magazine now produces in tandem with the Great Place to Work Institute (“GPTW”) which Levering co-founded in 1991.

 Fast-forward three decades.
 Company leaders now routinely talk about the importance of “organizational culture” to their business success.
 In fact, in the white paper “Transitioning to the Future of Work and the Workplace” by Deloitte Consulting, more than two-thirds of executives surveyed reported that organizational culture has a “critically important impact” on their company’s ability to achieve its mission and vision.